Practice Notes

 discuss their innovative ideas that solve problems they are facing at their level.
 See XVIII

-AIRBORNE CORPS, U.S. DEP’T OF ARMY, DRAGON INNOVATI ON NEWSLETTER (2022), https://www.nsin.mil/assets/downloads/DragonInnovationNewsletter_26MAY22.pdf;
+AIRBORNE CORPS, U.S. DEP’T OF ARMY, DRAGON INNOVATION NEWSLETTER (2022), https://www.nsin.mil/assets/downloads/DragonInnovationNewsletter_26MAY22.pdf;

 Maxine Baen, Army Invites Innovators to Enter 7th Dragon’s Lair, U.S. Army (June 20, 2022), https://www.army.mil/article/257540/army_invites_innovators_to_enter_7th_dragons_lair.

-25th Infantry Division developed Lightning Labs to help connect Soldiers with academic and industry partners
+25th Infantry Division developed Lightning Labs to help connect Soldiers with academic and industry

-Experimentation, Infantry, Fall 2023, at 28.
+and Experimentation, Infantry, Fall 2023, at 28.

 9. EagleWerx’s stated mission is to “champion a network